Vázquez helps Bosox end skid, top Mets 6-5 after deGrom exit

+NEW YORK (AP) — After nearly a month at Fenway Park, the Boston Red Sox needed a change of scenery.
+Even if it meant facing Jacob deGrom.

-NEW YORK (AP) — Christian Vázquez hit a tying home run off Seth Lugo in the seventh inning and a two-run single against Justin Wilson in a three-run eighth, rallying the Boston Red Sox over the Mets 6-5 Wednesday night when New York’s bullpen could not hold a lead for two-time Cy Young Award winner Jacob deGrom.
+Christian Vázquez hit a tying home run off Seth Lugo in the seventh inning and a two-run single against Justin Wilson n a three-run eighth, rallying the Red Sox over the Mets 6-5 Wednesday night when New York’s bullpen could not hold a lead for the two-time Cy Young Award winner.

+At 108-year-old Fenway, with the major leagues’ most cramped clubhouses, Red Sox players used luxury suites to get dressed for the past month instead of their regular locker room.
+After a 1-4 start, they welcomed Citi Field’s visitors’ locker room.

+“We’re all together here in the clubhouse,“ said Nathan Eovaldi, who allowed two runs over five innings. ”We got the mask on.
+We’re staying same apart and stuff like that, but we’re all together in the clubhouse.
+And I think that’s what we miss the most.
+It’s nice having the suites and everything, but I feel like we never see each other.”

-Boston had lost four in a row following its opening day win over Baltimore — the equivalent of 11 straight over a full season — that included a pair of defeats to the Mets at Fenway Park.
+Boston had lost four in a row following its opening win over Baltimore — the equivalent of 11 straight over a full season — that included a pair of defeats to the Mets.

-New York closed with a run in the ninth, when a diving stop by third baseman Rafael Devers helped Brandon Workman strand the bases loaded.
-Workman recovered for his first save of the year by striking out Yoenis Céspedes and retiring Robinson Canó on a soft liner to shortstop.

-DeGrom, throwing at up to 101 mph, extended his consecutive scoreless streak to 31 innings before allowing a pair of runs in the fourth but got his second straight no-decision, allowing two runs and three hits in six innings with four strikeouts.
-He left with a 3-2 lead, but Vázquez tied the score when he drove a hanging curveball from Lugo for his second home run this season.

-Wilson relieved for the second straight night and got in trouble by allowing a pair of pinch hitters to reach, Kevin Pillar with a single and Xander Bogaerts with a walk.
+“I think actually it was nice leaving leaving Fenway,” new manager Ron Roenicke said.
+“We’d been there for so long with the training camp and then opening it up there, so it was probably a nice thing for them to feel a little different atmosphere.”

+DeGrom threw at up to a career-high 101.1 mph and his scoreless streak tied for third-longest in Mets history, trailing only R.A.
+Dickey’s 32 2/3 innings in 2012 and Jerry Koosman’s 31 2/3 innings in 1973.
+He allowed three hits in six innings in his second straight no decision.

+“It’s frustrating,” Pete Alonso said after his first four-hit big league game.
+“Usually when Jake is on the mound, we’re getting somebody’s best.
+So it’s basically a clash of the clash of the titans out there.”

+Boston went ahead 2-1 in the fourth on consecutive doubles by Rafael Devers and Mitch Moreland on changeups followed by a pair of wild pitches on sliders in the dirt.
+DeGrom threw just two wild pitches in each of the 2018 and 2019 seasons but catcher René Rivera, making his first start this season, was slow in sliding his mitt toward pitches with movement.

-Andrew Benintendi sacrificed, J.D.
-Martinez was intentionally walked and, with two outs, Mitch Moreland hit a 60-foot, four-hopper for a single that third baseman Jeff McNeil grabbed barehanded but couldn’t hold on to.
+Wilson (0-1) allowed his first two batters to reach in the eighth on a single and a four-pitch walk, and Moreland hit a 60-foot, four-hopper for a go-ahead single that third baseman Jeff McNeil grabbed barehanded but couldn’t hold on to.
 Vázquez followed with an opposite-field poke down the right-field line for a 6-3 lead.

+“I don’t think I was tired.
+I didn’t really have my best stuff,” Wilson said.
+“I thought I was going to sneak out of it.
+Kind of a tough one to know where those hits were kind of placed.”

+Heath Hembree (1-0) threw three pitches, striking out J.D.
+Davis to strand runners on second and third in the seventh.

-Céspedes hit his second home run of the season leading off the eighth, against Matthew Barnes.
+Yoenis Céspedes hit his second home run of the season leading off the eighth, against Matthew Barnes.

-After Workman walked his first two batters, Pete Alonso blooped a curveball just over Moreland just inside the line in short right field for his first four-hit game.
-Michael Conforto took a called third strike, and J.D.
-Davis nearly grounded the ball through the infield only for Devers to smother the ball for an infield hit and that forced the potential tying run to hold at third.
+After Brandon Workman walked his first two batters in the ninth, Alonso blooped a curveball just over Moreland just inside the line in short right field.
+Michael Conforto took a called third strike, and Davis nearly grounded the ball through the infield only for Devers to smother the ball for an infield hit and that forced the potential tying run to hold at third.

-DeGrom’s scoreless streak tied for third-longest in Mets history.
-Boston went ahead 2-1 in the fourth on consecutive doubles by Devers and Moreland followed by a pair of wild pitches.
-DeGrom threw just two wild pitches in each of the 2018 and 2019 seasons but catcher René Rivera, making his first start this season, was slow in sliding his mitt toward pitches with movement.
+Workman recovered for his first save of the year by striking out Céspedes and retiring Robinson Canó on a soft liner to shortstop.

+While deGrom is throwing at his best, he has no wins to show for it.

 ROOKIE WATCH

 Mets rookie Andrés Giménez got his first hit and first triple in his first start, going 2 for 4.
-The 21-year-old, who had debuted on opening day, had an RBI triple in the sixth off Marcus Walden for a 3-2 lead on a ball that over Jackie Bradley Jr. that the center fielder misread, first turning to his right before looking back to his left.
+The 21-year-old, who had debuted on opening day, had an RBI triple in the sixth off Marcus Walden for a 3-2 lead on a ball that over Jackie Bradley Jr. that the center fielder misread.

 No. 3 C Jonathan Lucroy was designated for assignment by Boston after making one appearance, as an eighth-inning defensive replacement on opening day.
 The Red Sox recalled right-hander Chris Mazza from their alternate training site.